NilPointer-Software/bdfd-wiki/src/bdscript/trimSpace.md

 ```

 ### Parameters
-- `Text` : The text which needs white-space characters removal.
+- `Text` : The text from which the white-space characters will be removed.

 ## Example
 ```